 Incarceration and Child welfare

-In New York City by late 1980s, the number of court cases charging abuse and neglect of children rose 48 percent in 1986, and in two-thirds of the cases the city's Human Resources Administration found that drug abuse was involved.
-Overall, the number of reports of child abuse in 1986 jumped to 45,000 from 36,300.The increase in child abuse and neglect cases led to a stark increase in number of children placed in foster care; in many instances, newborns with positive toxicology results were removed and placed directly into foster care.
+In New York City, the number of court cases charging abuse and neglect of children rose 48 percent in 1986, and in two-thirds of the cases the city's Human Resources Administration found that drugs were involved.
+Overall, the number of reports of child abuse in 1986 jumped to 45,000 from 36,300.The increase in child abuse and neglect cases led to a stark increase in the number of children placed in foster care; in many instances, newborns with positive toxicology results were removed and placed directly into foster care.

 New York's Child Welfare System and Racial Disparities

-Racial disparities are entrenched in the child welfare system in New York State.
-Black and Latino children are more likely to come in contact with the child welfare system that whites, more likely to reported to Statewide Central Register of Child Abuse and Maltreatment, indicated for abuse/neglect and more likely to enter foster care and in care.
+Racial disparities are entrenched in the New York State child welfare system.
+Black and Latino children are more likely to come in contact with the child welfare system than whites, more likely to be reported to the Statewide Central Register of Child Abuse and Maltreatment, indicated for abuse/neglect and more likely to enter foster care and in care.